Tutbury: Media

+Local news and television programmes are provided by BBC West Midlands and ITV Central.
+Television signals are received from the Sutton Coldfield TV transmitter.

+Local radio stations are BBC Radio Derby and Capital Mid-Counties (formerly Touch FM).

+The town's local newspaper is the Burton Mail.

-The Natural History of Tutbury describing the fauna and flora of the district surrounding Tutbury and Burton on Trent, by Sir Oswald Mosley and Edwin Brown, was published in 1863.
+The Natural History of Tutbury, describing the fauna and flora of the district surrounding Tutbury and Burton on Trent, by Sir Oswald Mosley and Edwin Brown, was published in 1863.

-The village of Tutbury was featured in the Most Haunted spin-off series Most Haunted: Midsummer Murders, in which the team investigated a murder over hidden treasure.
+Tutbury was featured in the Most Haunted spin-off series Most Haunted: Midsummer Murders, in which the team investigated a murder over hidden treasure.